ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 write event driven applications with asynchronous I/O powered by the ultra fast Google V8 Engine.
 Mostly known for running your local dev environment and automating build tasks for front-end developers.
 NodeJS is probably one of the best and easiest options out there for real-time applications (with socket.io), which is exactly what we needed for our application.

 **MongoDB:**
-Awesome to work with when dealing with JavaScript Objects.
+Great to work with when dealing with JavaScript Objects.
 Good driver support with mongoose for NodeJs.
 Document based structure, which makes it really flexible when it comes to modelling and it's extremely scalable.
 We also took advantage of the very performant aggregation functionality for dealing with large amounts of data.

 **ExpressJS:**
-a node frameworkt that comes with some great functionality for setting up your node server and makes it easy to create routes, middleware, handeling requests/responses, serving files from the filesystem, configuring static files, easy connections to the database, and much more.
+A node frameworkt that comes with some great functionality for setting up your node server and makes it easy to create routes, middleware, handeling requests/responses, serving files from the filesystem, configuring static files, easy connections to the database, and much more.

 **Angular(4):**
 A TypeScript-based open-source front-end web application platform led by the Angular Team at Google and by a community of individuals and corporations to address all of the parts of the developer's workflow while building complex web applications.